Fashion Design and Making: Residential Summer School (14-16 Year Olds)

 If you are considering a career in fashion design, garment making and textiles then this exciting fashion course will offer insight into how designers research, record and communicate their ideas.

 During the course you will be taken on a trip to London for a retail safari led by an LCF tutor.
-You’ll be taken to markets, vintage stores and famous department stores to experience the latest trends and styles on the streets of London.
+You’ll be taken to markets and vintage stores to experience the latest trends and styles on the streets of London.

 - Fashion drawing: learning to capture movement and gestures